 21. We propose the use of SCM based Spectrum Access Systems (SCM_SAS) to coordinate the use and enable the sharing of spectrum in the 3.7-4.2 GHz band.
 This will allow more intensive use of the band for the deployment of point-to-multipoint FS broadband services and last mile point to point FS links.
 It will also allow the protection of incumbent FS and FSS operations in this band.

-22. Some of the operational principles of the SAS systems used for the Citizens Broadband Services will apply to an SCM_SAS but centered around the exchange of SCMs among devices that need spectrum access in a specific geographical area.
+22. Some of the operational principles of the SAS systems used for the Citizens Broadband Service will apply to an SCM_SAS but centered around the exchange of SCMs among devices that need spectrum access in a specific geographical area.

 23. Incumbent FS and FSS systems would submit and register with an SCM_SAS their respective SCM describing the boundaries of their spectrum use and required interference protection characteristics.
 New entrant RF devices or systems would submit their SCM to the SCM_SAS which in turn would compute the compatibility of the entrant’s SCM with that of systems already registered in the SCM_SAS and if the new SCM is found compatible the entrant’s system is registered in the SCM_SAS and granted permission for operation.
 In case the entrant’s SCM is not found to be compatible, the entrant will be denied permission for operation until it submits a compatible SCM.